RomanoLab/comptox_ai/docs/source/use/index.rst

 User Guide
 **********

-These documents outline specific topics describing the structure and use of ComptoxAI from a more narrative perspective than the :ref:`API documentation
-<docs>`.
+These pages give a high-level overview of ComptoxAI, computational toxicology, and graph machine learning.
+For documentation of specific modules, classes, methods, and functions, please refer to the :ref:`API documentation <docs>`.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 2

    db_queries
    graph_db